ossf/osv-schema/docs/schema.md

 different entries claiming to describe the same `id` field, the one with the later modification time is considered authoritative.

 The `id` and `modified` fields are required.
+For schema versions above 1.0.0, the `schema_version` field is also required.
 All other fields are optional, although of course an entry with no other metadata is not particularly useful.
 (It could potentially stand for a reserved ID with no other public information.)